Redwood Complex Fire: Hazardous Tree Removal Project Announced

 • Be located within 300 feet of a residence or proposed building pad

 • Structurally threaten the residence or building pad

 To register for this program, please print, complete, and return the Redwood Complex Hazard Tree Removal Project Packet to:

 Ukiah, CA 95482

 For more information, please review the Frequently Asked Questions included in the packet.
-Further questions can be directed to email@example.com.
+The current estimated timeline for the project can be viewed here.

 This project is funded by California Department of Forestry and Fire Protection as part of the California Climate Change Investment Program.
 “This program will be a big assistance to property owners in the fire affected area in aiding of removing dead or dying trees as a result of the 2017 fire with a minimal contribution.
 I am very proud of staff’s hard work and efforts spent in securing the grant,” stated Nash Gonzalez, Recovery Director.

 Welcome to the Mendocino County Fire Safe Council.
 MCFSC is a 501(c)(3) non-profit dependent on donations from private citizens and groups dedicated to creating fire adapted, resilient communities.

 Look through our resources—you’ll find lots of information about preparing defensible space around your home, hardening your home to resist fire, and to help you and your neighbors develop a neighborhood Fire Safe Council.